ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 <u>Alternative 2</u>:

-Do everythin in **python** using FITS-format there...
-Should be possible... :)
+Do everything in **python** using FITS-format there.
 Simply call:

 ```
 frs2pha(spectral_data,FRS,FRS_err,grouping,save_path)
 ```

-<h2> Model fitting and plotting of spectra</h2>
+<h3> Model fitting and plotting of spectra</h3>

-Start software, by simply runnning (if it doesn't work; try to source package in the same way as the first lines prior to the XSELECT-command above):
+Start software, by running:

 ```
 XSPEC
 ```

-Open a figure
+If it doesn't work, use the EXPORT command as above under XSELECT.
+Then open a figure:

 ```
 cpd /xw
 ```

-Import the energy spectra
+Import the energy spectra:

 ```
 data filename.pha